 Who Are the Principal Cast Members of Discovery?

-Sonequa Martin-Green, who is maybe best known for her role as Sasha Williams on AMC’s The Walking Dead, has been cast as the lead, a Lieutenant Commander on board the ship who is said to go by the name “Number One.”
+Sonequa Martin-Green, who is maybe best known for her role as Sasha Williams on AMC’s The Walking Dead, has been cast as the lead, first officer Michael Burnham.
+Yup, that’s not a typo, her name is Michael.
+Hey, in the 23rd century maybe Michael is the new Sydney or Terry, and is a gender neutral name.
 She is joined by Jason Isaacs as the commander of the Discovery, Captain Lorca, James Frain as Spock’s father Sarek, Anthony Rapp as a “space fungus expert,” Michelle Yeoh as the captain of the Starship Shenzhou, and Doug Jones as Lt.
 Saru, a science officer that’s part of a new alien species.

 Actor Rainn Wilson, best known as Dwight Schrute on The Office, has also joined the cast of Star Trek: Discovery as none other than space pirate Harry Mudd.
 For those unfamiliar, Harcourt “Harry” Fenton Mudd was played by Roger C. Carmel, and was as a smuggler and a con man, who first crossed paths with the Captain Kirk’s Enterprise in an early original series episode called, appropriately enough, “Mudd’s Women.”

 Mudd then became the only guest star character to return on the show for a second episode, as he appeared in season two’s “I, Mudd.”
 The character would later return (voiced by original actor Carmel) for the Star Trek: The Animated Series episode “Mudd’s Passion.”
 It’s unknown if Rainn Wilson is going to be a regular on the series or a recurring guest star.
 Wilson also starred in the beloved Star Trek parody, Galaxy Quest back in 1999.